EpicoTortuga/ScheduleWidget/README.md

 # Schedule Widget by @ben.tastic_

-This widget can keep track of your schedule!
+This widget can keep track of your school schedule!
 With fully customizable schedules and text, it's an extremely useful addition to your home screen.

 **Current Version:** 1.0.0